henrq-crdso/ImprovedUniversalSynSaveInstance/README.md

 ## Credits

 - **Original author:** [luau/UniversalSynSaveInstance](https://github.com/luau/UniversalSynSaveInstance) ❤️ — an incredible tool for the Roblox community
+- **Thank you plugiant5 to make an incredible decompiler for us too ❤️**
 - **This fork:** improved performance, cleaner option handling, and expanded documentation

 ---